President

 4. Provide resource assistance for religious education and social action activities, associated with the improvement of r

-WIN [Women In the NAACP] Committee The committee shall address civil rights issues affecting women and children and other civil and cultural activities to enhance membership and provide financial support to the Branch.
+The committee shall address civil rights issues affecting women and children and other civil and cultural activities to enhance membership and provide financial support to the Branch.
 The duties are as follow:

 1. To enhance the leadership role of women.